Salihan04/localstack-tf/README.md

 ### Setting up local region and credentials to run LocalStack

-Configure AWS test environment variables and add the --endpoint-url=<localstack-url> flag to your aws CLI invocations.
+Configure AWS test environment variables and add the --endpoint-url=<localstack_url> flag to your aws CLI invocations.
 For example:

 ```shell
 export AWS_ACCESS_KEY_ID="test"